PaddlePaddle/PaddleRS/docs/cases/sr_seg_en.md

 ```

 **Prediction Result**
-- The colors are as follows：
+- The colors are as follows:

 |   Kind | Color   |
 |----------|---------|